 Multiple lines of evidence have demonstrated the persistence of global land carbon (C) sink during the past several decades.
 However, both annual net ecosystem productivity (NEP) and its inter-annual variation (IAV{NEP}) keep varying over space.
 Thus, identifying local indicators for the spatially varying NEP and IAV{NEP} is critical for locating the major and sustainable C sinks on the land.
-Here, based on a machine-learning-derived database, we first showed that the variations of NEP and IAV{NEP} are spatially asynchronous.
-Then, based on daily NEP observations from eddy covariance FLUXNET sites and the atmospheric inversion product, we found a robust logarithmic correlation between annual NEP and ratio of total CO2 exchanges during net uptake (U) and release (R) periods (i.e., U/R).
-The cross-site variation of mean annual NEP can could be linearly indicated by ln(U/R), while the spatial distribution of IAV{NEP} was well indicated by the slope (i.e., β) of the demonstrated logarithmic correlation.
+Here, based on daily NEP observations from FLUXNET sites and the atmospheric inversion product, we found a robust logarithmic correlation between annual NEP and ratio of total CO2 exchanges during net uptake (U) and release (R) periods (i.e., U/R).
+The cross-site variation of mean annual NEP could be linearly indicated by ln(U/R), while the spatial distribution of IAV{NEP} was well indicated by the slope (i.e., β) of the demonstrated logarithmic correlation.
 Among biomes, for example, forests and croplands had the largest U/R ratio (1.06 \pm 0.83) and β (473 \pm 112 g C m-2 yr-1), indicating the highest NEP and IAV{NEP} in forests and croplands, respectively.
-We further showed that these two simple indicators could directly infer the spatial variations in NEP and IAV{NEP} in global gridded productsthe spatial variations of NEP and IAV{NEP} were both underestimated by the machine-learning-based and process-based global models.
-Overall, this study underscores the asynchronously changes in the strength and stability of land C sinks over space, and provides two simple local indicators for their the intricate spatial variations in the strength and stability of land C sinks.
-These indicators could be helpful for locating the persistent terrestrial C sinks and provides valuable constraints for improving the simulation of landatmospheric C exchanges.
+We further showed that these two simple indicators could directly infer the spatial variations in NEP and IAV{NEP} in global gridded products.
+Overall, this study provides two simple local indicators for the intricate spatial variations in the strength and stability of land C sinks.
+These indicators could be helpful for locating the persistent terrestrial C sinks and provides valuable constraints for improving the simulation of land-atmospheric C exchanges.